 Calling all students (undergraduate, graduate and professional students at the University of Minnesota)!
 Do you have a project with a sustainability angle?
 Share your work at the 2017 Sustainability and Energy Expo* on April 7!
-Abstracts are being accepted until February 24th; ALL students, undergraduate, graduate and professional students are encouraged to submit abstracts!
+Abstracts are being accepted until EXTENDED DEADLINE March 6th; ALL students, undergraduate, graduate and professional students are encouraged to submit abstracts!

 This year we encourage you to “Tell Your Sustainability Story”.
 At the Sustainability and Energy Expo*, you will have the chance to develop your communication skills by showing and articulating the importance of your research to a broad audience.

 When and Where?

 Friday, April 7th, 2017